tamilsweet/Mastering-Angular/Testing.md

 - DebugElement - wrapper around NativeElement - different set of functionality `fixture.debugElement.query(By.css('a')).nativeElement.textContent`

+- Component is subclass of directive, specialized kind of directive !!??

 ## TIPS

 - Use .toContain('text') to avoid fragile unit tests